Robin Hood of Texas

 Robin Hood of Texas is a 1947 American Western film directed by Lesley Selander and written by John K. Butler and Earle Snell.
 The film stars Gene Autry, Lynne Roberts, Sterling Holloway, Adele Mara, James Cardwell, and John Kellogg.
 The film was released on July 15, 1947, by Republic Pictures.

 Plot

+Robin Hood of Texas is a 1947 American Western film directed by Lesley Selander.
+The story follows a group of former musicians who, after being cheated out of their earnings by a crooked promoter, decide to turn to a life of crime to recover their lost money.
+Inspired by the legendary outlaw Robin Hood, they begin robbing from the wealthy to give back to those in need.
+Along the way, they find themselves entangled with the law, but also with locals who admire their daring spirit.
+The film combines elements of comedy, adventure, and romance, with Gene Autry playing a key role as the charismatic leader of the group, whose moral struggle forms the heart of the story.